 Course Format

 This course will be asynchronous.
-Twice a week-approximately 4pm on Tuesdays and Thursdays recorded lectures will be posted on a platform that students can download and then watch.
+Twice a week-Tuesday and Thursday evenings-recorded lectures will be posted on D2L, which student can then download and watch.
 Accompanying these lectures will be PowerPoint lecture slides (further details forthcoming).

 Learning Resources